Panzer I Ausf. F

 The Panzerkampfwagen I Ausf.
 F, also known as VK 18.01, was a German light tank from World War II.
-Despite the fact that it was designated as a modification of the light tank Panzer I, the VK.18.01 was a completely new vehicle, had almost nothing to do with it.
+Despite the fact that it was designated as a modification of the Panzer I light tank, the VK 18.01 was a completely new vehicle that had almost nothing to do with other Panzer I variants.
 The Pz.Kpfw.I Ausf.F was created in 1942 as a light tank designed to storm fortified lines.
 In that same year, 30 units were produced (No. 150301-150330).
 From 1943 it was used for anti-guerrilla operations on the Eastern Front and in Yugoslavia.
-Thirty Ausf F tanks were built between April and December 1942, eight of which were sent to the Eastern Front for evaluation.
+Thirty Panzer I Ausf.
+F tanks were built between April and December 1942, eight of which were sent to the Eastern Front for evaluation.

 The Pz.Kpfw.I Ausf.F was almost the same as the Panzer II Ausf.
 J in terms of armor, which itself did not enter serial production.

 History

 Since the end of 1938, the German army leadership knew that the Panzer I no longer had any potential as a combat tank and all new developments were directed towards reconnaissance or infantry support tanks.
 The Panzer I Ausf.
 F was a completely new design that used few elements of the original Panzer I Ausf.
 A, B and C. It varied from the earlier Panzer I design with an increase in armour and new suspension.
 The design bureau called for the tank to mount the maximum armour protection possible.
 The Panzerkampfwagen I Ausf.
 F was a design intended to modify the Panzer I tank to become a light tank with heavy and thick armor (~80mm) in order to assist the infantry in the attack operations.
-The initial order of 30 pieces was given on December 22, 1939, at, and also produced by the manufacturer Krauss-Maffei.
-But an additional order of 100 pieces was cancelled even before its production began.
+The initial order of 30 pieces was given in December of 1939, to be produced by Krauss-Maffei and Daimler-Benz.
+An additional order of 100 pieces was cancelled even before production began.